 As we’ve mentioned, a lisp is an incorrect production of the /s/ and /z/ sounds.
 A lisp is caused by an incorrect motor pattern of tongue positioning and movement.
 When a person has a lisp, they’re positioning their tongue in a way that obstructs the airflow needed to make the /s/ and /z/ sounds.
 That distorted airflow creates the lisping sound.
 The reason for this incorrect tongue position isn’t always clear.
 Lisps can be caused by a variety of factors, including:

-• Learning to produce the /s/ and /z/ sounds incorrectly as a child
+Learning to produce the /s/ and /z/ sounds incorrectly as a child

-• A jaw misalignment, or problems with a person’s jaw alignment
+A jaw misalignment, or problems with a person’s jaw alignment

-• A tongue thrust, in which the tongue protrudes forward; this can also impact feeding and swallowing
+A tongue thrust, in which the tongue protrudes forward; this can also impact feeding and swallowing

 Is it possible to outgrow a lisp?

 It’s important to note that an interdental lisp can be a normal part of development.
-A clinical review was completed in 2020 to assess at what ages a child typically produces each speech sound correctly.
+A clinical review was done in 2020 to assess at what ages a child typically produces each speech sound correctly.
 The studies in the review showed that correct /s/ and /z/ production is typically acquired by 4 years, 11 months of age.
 This means that up until that age, an interdental lisp could technically be considered a normal part of development.
-You might be wondering if you can outgrow a lisp.
-Lisps can go away on their own.
-However, if a lisp persists past 5 years of age, speech therapy may be needed to correct it.

-How can you correct a lisp?
+How do you fix a lisp?

 A speech-language pathologist can help both children and adults with a lisp.
 Through a detailed speech evaluation, the speech therapist can determine which type of lisp a person has and create a specific program to target placement of the tongue.